 The precision, speed, and consistency of the gaming mouse sensor are impressive.
 PRO X SUPERLIGHT’s high precision and ultra-fine control give you entire confidence, especially during the frenetic, split-second moments of tournament play.
 The big, zero-additive PTFE feet glide smoothly, allowing for a pure, fluid connection with the game.

 It has almost all of the essential features that a gamer looks for in a gaming mouse.
 You can also use the Logitech gaming software to customise the 5 programmable buttons on this mouse to meet the needs of the game you’re playing.
 The main cons of this gaming mouse is, that it is a bit large for small hands people otherwise It is a good choice to go with

 - Large for small hands

 The next best gaming mouse under £150 is ASUS ROG Spatha.
-It is a fantastic gaming mouse with excellent build quality.
-The gaming mouse looks solid and comfortable in hand although people with small hands might feel discomfort while playing gaming with this mouse for long hours.
+It is a fantastic gaming mouse with the great build quality.
+The gaming mouse looks solid and comfortable to hand although people with small hands might feel discomfort while playing gaming with this mouse for long hours.